Sub and Function Procedures

 When you execute the function, it returns a single value — the cube root of the argument passed to the function.

-allows you to specify what type of
+VBA allows you to specify what type of

-information (also known as data type
+information (also known as data type) is

-returned by a Function procedure
+returned by a Function procedure.

 You can execute a Function procedure

-from another procedure (a Sub
+from another procedure (a Sub or another

-Function procedure
+Function procedure).

 Please note that no matter how hard you try, you can’t use the macro recorder to record a Function procedure.
 You must manually enter every Function procedure that you create.